Perturbations of APS Boundary Conditions for Lorentzian Dirac Operators: Background

 \subsection{Lorentzian index theory}

 We use the same setting as \cite{BH}.
-As we mostly talk about abstract Fredholm pairs anyways, we keep our description of the Lorentzian setting brief and refer the interested reader to \cite[section 2]{BH} for more detailed explanations.
-More generally, any setting that has a unitary evolution operator, allows the definition of APS boundary conditions and in which theorems \ref{bdyindex} and \ref{APScomp} hold will work. \begin{setting} \begin{itemize} We assume the following Lorentzian setting: \item $M$ is an even-dimensional spacially compact globally hyperbolic time-oriented Lorentzian spin manifold \item $\Sigma_0$ and $\Sigma_1$ are smooth spacelike Cauchy hypersurfaces, with $\Sigma_0$ in the past of $\Sigma_1$ \item $M_0$ is the spacetime region between $\Sigma_0$ and $\Sigma_1$ \item $E$ is a Hermitean vector bundle over $M$ with a connection \item $S(M)\otimes E$ is the associated twisted spinor bundle, $S^R(M)\otimes E$ is the subbundle of right handed spinors \item $D$ is the twisted Dirac operator acting on right handed spinor fields of the twisted bundle \item $Q\colon L^2(\Sigma_0,S^R(M)\otimes E)\rightarrow L^2(\Sigma_1,S^R(M)\otimes E)$ is the evolution operator associated to $D$, i.e. the unitary operator that maps $f|_{\Sigma_0}$ to $f|_{\Sigma_1}$ for $f\in\Ker(D)$. \item $A_i$ is the twisted Dirac operator over the Cauchy hypersurface $\Sigma_i$.
-We identify the twisted spinor bundle of $\Sigma_i$ with the restriction of the right handed twisted spinor bundle of $M$ using the past directed unit normal vector field to $\Sigma_i$. \end{itemize} \end{setting} We can equip the Dirac operator with various boundary conditions. \begin{df} For Projections $P_i$ in $L^2(\Sigma_i,S^R(M)\otimes E)$ Let $D_{P_0,P_1}$ be the Dirac operator with boundary conditions given by the ranges of $P_i$.
-This means we take (the closure of) $D$ over $M_0$ and restrict its domain to those spinor fields $\psi$ such that $\psi|_{\Sigma_i}\in \Ran(P_i)$. \end{df} The exemplary boundary conditions are given by the spectral projections of $A_i$: \begin{df} Define the following spectral projections (with $\chi_I$ denoting the characteristic function of an interval $I$):
+As we mostly talk about abstract Fredholm pairs anyways, we keep our description of the Lorentzian setting brief and refer the interested reader to \cite[Section~2]{BH} for more detailed explanations.
+More generally, any setting that has a unitary evolution operator, allows the definition of APS boundary conditions and in which Theorems \ref{bdyindex} and \ref{APScomp} hold will work.

+\begin{Setting} We assume the following Lorentzian setting: \begin{itemize}\itemsep=0pt \item $M$ is an even-dimensional spatially compact globally hyperbolic time-oriented Lorentzian spin manifold. \item $\Sigma_0$ and $\Sigma_1$ are smooth spacelike Cauchy hypersurfaces, with $\Sigma_0$ in the past of $\Sigma_1$. \item $M_0$ is the spacetime region between $\Sigma_0$ and $\Sigma_1$. \item $E$ is a Hermitian vector bundle over $M$ with a connection. \item $S(M)\otimes E$ is the associated twisted spinor bundle, $S^R(M)\otimes E$ is the subbundle of right-handed spinors. \item $D$ is the twisted Dirac operator acting on right-handed spinor fields of the twisted bundle. \item $Q\colon L^2\bigl(\Sigma_0,S^R(M)\otimes E\bigr)\rightarrow L^2\bigl(\Sigma_1,S^R(M)\otimes E\bigr)$ is the evolution operator associated to $D$, i.e., the unitary operator that maps $f|_{\Sigma_0}$ to $f|_{\Sigma_1}$ for $f\in\Ker(D)$. \item $A_i$ is the twisted Dirac operator over the Cauchy hypersurface $\Sigma_i$.
+We identify the twisted spinor bundle of $\Sigma_i$ with the restriction of the right-handed twisted spinor bundle of $M$ using the past directed unit normal vector field to $\Sigma_i$. \end{itemize} \end{Setting} We can equip the Dirac operator with various boundary conditions. \begin{Definition} For projections $P_i$ in $L^2\bigl(\Sigma_i,S^R(M)\otimes E\bigr)$, let $D_{P_0,P_1}$ be the Dirac operator with boundary conditions given by the ranges of $P_i$.
+This means we take (the closure of) $D$ over~$M_0$ and restrict its domain to those spinor fields $\psi$ such that $\psi|_{\Sigma_i}\in \Ran(P_i)$. \end{Definition} An important set of boundary conditions are the so-called $APS$ boundary conditions, given by the projections onto the negative/positive eigenspaces of $A_0$ (resp.\ $A_1$). \begin{Definition} Define the following spectral projections (with $\chi_I$ denoting the characteristic function of an interval $I$):